 A place called Bohemia does exist.
-It’s a region in the Czech Republic.
+In the Czech Republic.
 But that’s not where the concept of a Bohemian—as we often use the term —comes from.
 In fact, if you were to associate Bohemian with a place, you’re more likely to think of Paris.
-There is a very good reason for that.
+For good reasons.

 “The bohemian is regarded as having no country, always on the move, sensual, deeply in tune with nature, and imbued with a mystery that eludes much of society.”

 They were also reputed to be artistic in music, dance, and theater.
-True or not, these ideas have resonated with artists.
-They may even be behind their quest for artistic freedom.
+True or not, these ideas have resonated with artists and may have spurred them on their quest for artistic freedom.